matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 no longer be required to include the `m.mentions` property on every event.
 It maybe convenient to do this when extensible events are adopted (see [MSC3932](https://github.com/matrix-org/matrix-spec-proposals/pull/3932)).

+After acceptance, it is likely for there to be disagreement about which push rules are
+implemented: legacy clients and homeservers may not yet have deprecated the `.m.rule.contains_display_name`, `.m.rule.contains_user_name`, and `.m.rule.roomnotif` push rules, while up-to-date clients and homeservers will support the `.m.rule.is_user_mention` and `.m.rule.is_room_mention` push rules.
+It is expected that both sets of push rules will need to be supported for a period of time, but at worst case should simply result in the current behavior (documented in the preamble).

 If users wish to continue to be notified of messages containing their display name it is recommended that clients create a specific keyword rule for this, e.g. a